Mr. Niteen Ramchandra Yeole

-- Won First Prize Award for Oral Presentation entitled, “Newer insights into green and low cost zeolitic adsorbents for adsorptive desulfurization of liquid transportation fuels” at an International Conference, SuschemE 2015 organized by ICT, Mumbai during October 8-9, 2015 at Hotel The Lalit, Mumbai.
+Mr. Yeole received the First Prize Award for his Presentation entitled "Newer insights into green and low-cost zeolitic adsorbents for adsorptive desulfurization of liquid transportation fuels" at the International Conference, SuschemE 2015, organized by ICT.